Watch SpaceX's rocket dramatically detonate, destroying a $200m Facebook satellite

 The Amos 6 satellite, built for Spacecom by Israel Aerospace Industries, was completely destroyed in the accident.
 Facebook's internet.org and Eutelsat had coughed up $95m to lease Amos 6's 18Gbit/s Ka-band for five years to relay internet traffic and communications for Africa and Europe.

 You might be wondering why the satellite was on the rocket in the first place, since this was only a static test of the rocket's engines.
-However, the payload is left in position so that the launch crew can test that all of its systems are interacting with the rocket as they should.
+However, the payload is left in position so that the launch crew can test all of its systems are interacting with the rocket as they should.

 SpaceX now has a serious problem, since its main launch pad will be out of commission for some time while it is rebuilt.
 It took NASA over four months to rebuild its Wallops Flight Facility after the explosive anomaly with Orbital Sciences' Antares rocket, and today's explosion will take SpaceX's main launch pad out of commission.